Skip to main content

 • Self service nights (Monday to Wednesday) guests pack in provisions and utilize our kitchen.

 Our spring, summer and fall stays are private full hut, self service stays.
-Great for schools, community groups, outdoor clubs and more.
+Great for schools, community groups, outdoor clubs, and more.
 Rentals stay in one hut of their choosing, and prepare their meals in our kitchen.
 Gear shuttles are included.
 Our huts can sleep between 44 and 48 of your best mates!

 Reservations